Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Inference

 As stated above, for these non-cross-validated estimators, the asymptotic variance can be conservatively estimated with the sample variance of the estimated influence curve: $\sigma^2_n = \frac{1}{n}\sum_i^n \widehat{IC}^2(O_i)$.

 For the IPTW-DR and TMLE estimators, one can underestimate the estimator's variance if $Q_0$ is estimated data-adaptively on the same data on which the sample variance of the estimated influence curve is evaluated.
-Through sample splitting, CV-TMLE confidence intervals protect against overfitting incurred by using the data twice -- for both estimation and evaluation \citep{TLBBD}.
-Then the fold-specific estimate of the working influence curve for CV-TMLE at the training-set-specific estimated ODTR is:
+Through sample splitting, CV-TMLE confidence intervals protect against overfitting incurred by using the data twice -- for both estimation and evaluation.
+Then the fold-specific estimate of the working influence curve for CV-TMLE is based on estimating $d^*_{0}$, $Q_{0}$, and $g_{0}$ on the $v^{\text{th}}$ training sample, evaluated on the complementary validation sample:

 and the fold-specific estimate of the variance of the fold-specific estimator is: